 4. HAMSA / EVIL EYE SYMBOL

-The Hamsa (“five fingers”/Hand of Fatima) is a universal symbol that’s present around the world.
+The Hamsa (“five fingers”/Hand of Fatima) is a universal yoga symbol that’s present around the world.
 However, in yoga, the Hamsa symbol resembles the harmony of the Chakras and the five senses.
 It is the hand symbol of yoga.
 In fact, each finger on the Hamsa hand correlates with its own chakra and element:

 Thumb: Solar plexus chakra; fire element